|Camp Information & Fees|

 Sanderson graduated from Iowa State in 2000 with a bachelor's degree in pre-medicine.
 His wife, Sarah, was a standout gymnast at Iowa State and the couple has three children (sons Kade and Mason and daughter Tylar Ann).

-Casey Cunningham is in his fourth year on the Penn State Nittany Lion wrestling staff.
-Named head assistant coach by Cael Sanderson in April of 2009, Casey is in his 13th as a collegiate coach.
+Casey Cunningham is in his sixth year on the Penn State Nittany Lion wrestling staff.
+Named head assistant coach by Cael Sanderson in April of 2009, Casey is in his 14th as a collegiate coach.

 Cunningham served as Cael Sanderson's head assistant coach at Iowa State as well.
 Prior to his one-year stint in Ames, he was head assistant coach at Central Michigan for seven years (2001-2008).
+He began his coaching career in 1999 as a graduate assistant at CMU and then spent a year at the Olympic Training Center.
 During his tenure at CMU, he helped lead 18 Chippewas to All-American honors and 35 Mid-American titles.
 During Cunningham's last season as an assistant, Central Michigan finished seventh at the 2008 NCAA Championships.
-CMU dominated the MAC during Cunningham's time with the Chippewas, winning the last 10 regular season championships (including all seven during his run as an assistant).
+CMU dominated the MAC during Cunningham's time with the Chippewas, winning the last 10 regular season championships (including all eight during his run as an assistant).

 As a wrestler, Cunningham is among Central Michigan's all-time greats.
 He capped off his collegiate career in 1999 by winning the 157-pound title in the Bryce Jordan Center, earning the school's first Division I national title and only the second individual title in school history in any sport.
 The two-time All-American (he was national runner-up in 1998) won three MAC championships (1996, 1997 and 1999) and was twice named MAC Wrestler of the Year (1998 and 1999).
 Cunningham finished his Chippewa career with a 134-19 record.
 An accomplished international competitor, Cunningham won the 2008 Pan American Games silver medal and was two time U.S. Nationals and World Team Trials runner-up.
 An outstanding student, Cunningham was a four-time NWCA Academic All-American.

 Cunningham earned his bachelor's degree in sociology with an emphasis in criminal justice from CMU in 1999.
 His wife, Tara (Nott), is an Olympic champion, having won the gold medal in weight lifting at the 2000 Sydney Olympic Games.
-The couple has three sons, Hayden, Asher and Ryder and a daughter, Saige.
+The couple has three sons, Hayden, Asher and Ryder and two daughters, Saige and Sterling.

-Former Nittany Lion wrestler Adam Lynch is heading into his second season as Director of Operations for Penn State.
+Former Nittany Lion wrestler Adam Lynch is heading into his fourth season as Director of Operations for Penn State.
 Lynch was a member of Penn State's 2011 Big Ten and NCAA Championship team.

 Lynch ended his Penn State career as one of the team's leaders, coming back for a fifth year to continue the work of building a championship.
 As a junior in Sanderson's first season (2009-10), Lynch went 13-13 overall but posted a superb 6-2 record in Big Ten duals.
 He debuted in the national rankings at 141 in February of that year.
 During his final season in 2010-11, Lynch went 7-3 with three pins.
 Over the course of his career, Lynch posted a 46-38 overall record, an 8-8 dual meet mark (6-3 in Big Ten action), had nine pins and 34 dual meet points.

-Lynch received his bachelors of science in kinesiology in the movement science option in December of 2010 and is currently working towards a graduate degree in sports management and sports administration.
+Lynch received his bachelors of science in kinesiology in the movement science option in December of 2010 and will wrap up his graduate degree in sports management and sports administration in December of 2013.
 He is a native of Mifflinburg, Pa.